 Seoul, the capital of South Korea, is a metropolis where the modern, high-tech and pop culture blend with the traditional street markets, Buddhist temples and palaces.
 As the business and financial hub of the country, it is also an up-and-coming global cultural capital.
 But how is Seoul performing in terms of reputation and influence, business attractiveness and sustainability?

-- Seoul’s reputation and performance as city brand;
+- Seoul’s reputation and performance as a city brand

 Seoul’s reputation and influence

-Ranked 6th in the Global Power City Index (2017), Seoul is the 3rd best-placed city in Asia.
-The city received high scores for R&D (5th), Economy and Accessibility (both 10th).
-It ranked 11th on Cultural Interaction and 22nd on Livability.
-Its weakest point is Environment, where it ranked 27th.
+Ranked 7th in the Global Power City Index (2019), Seoul is the 3rd best-placed city in Asia.
+The city received high scores for R&D (5th), Cultural Interaction (9th), and Accessibility (11th).
+It is ranked 22nd for Economy and 22nd for Environment and Livability.

-In terms of its attractiveness for different audiences, Seoul ranked 10th for researchers, 12th for managers, 24th for artists and visitors, and 27th for residents.
+In terms of its attractiveness for different audiences, Seoul ranked 24th for a corporate executive, 30th for global professional, 5th for visitors, and 19th for residents.

-Seoul has a moderate reputation, ranking 47th in the City RepTrak (2017) study, which is the 4th highest position among Asian cities (after Tokyo, Singapore, and Hong Kong).
+Seoul has a moderate reputation, ranking 44th in the 2018 City RepTrak® study, which is the 5th highest position among Asian cities (after Tokyo, Singapore, Hong Kong, and Dubai).

 Economic performance of Seoul